Configure Alerts in KestraConfigure Alerts in Kestra

-Alerting is a crucial part to a production environment to ensure high uptime and reliability.
-Kestra makes this easy by having multiple ways you can add alerts to your workflows so you always know what’s going on.
+Alerting is essential to keeping production systems reliable.
+Kestra makes it easy with multiple ways to attach alerts to workflows so you always know what’s happening.

 Setting up Alerts in Kestra